NeoVectorX/MicStreamer/Guide.md

   - The **Mic Streamer Windows** app is running and **Start Listening** has been clicked.
   - **VB-Audio Virtual Cable** is the **Default Playback Device**.
   - Discord’s **Input Device** is set to **VB-Audio Virtual Cable**.
+  - Make sure you don't have the Draggable Mute Button muted.

 ---